lukeorth/poison/README.md

 languageCode = "en-us"
 theme = "poison"
 paginate = 10
-pluralizelisttitles = false
+pluralizelisttitles = false   # removes the automatically appended "s" on sidebar entries

 [params]
     brand = "Poison"                      # name of your site - appears in the sidebar
     # brand_image = "/images/test.jpg"    # path to the image shown in the sidebar
     description = "Update this description..."
     dark_mode = true                      # optional - defaults to false

     # MENU PLACEHOLDER
     # Menu dict keys: